awalls-cx18/rpoly_ada/README.txt

 which can be inspected for correctness.

-$ gnatmake mtest.adb -largs -lm
+$ gnatmake test/mtest.adb -Isrc -largs -lm
-gcc -c mtest.adb
-gcc -c math.ads
-gnatbind -x mtest.ali
-gnatlink mtest.ali -lm
+gcc -c -Itest/ -Isrc -I- test/mtest.adb gcc -c -Itest/ -Isrc -I- /(path)/src/math.ads gnatbind -Isrc -x mtest.ali gnatlink mtest.ali -lm

 $ ./mtest

-3. generic_polynomial.ad[bs]
+3. src/generic_polynomial.ad[bs]

 An Ada generic providing polynomial operations and functions for polynomials with real (floating point) coefficients.
 Note that polynomial division is not implemented, except for division by a scalar.

-4. poly.adb
+4. test/poly.adb

 A unit test for the generic_polynomial.ad[bs] generic.
 This program reads in polynomial specifications from standard input and outputs the